mjthecoder65/simplebank/README.md

 - Transactions Problems:
   - Deadlocks: occurs when two concurrent transactions cannot make progress because each one waits for the other to release a lock.
+  - Solved problems with transaction.

+## Used Goroutines in the test cases to simulate concurrent transactions.